serenity-js/serenity-js/documentation/website/src/handbook/integration/index.md

 ---
 # Serenity/JS Integration Guide

-This part of the Serenity/JS Handbook will help you integrate Serenity/JS with other frameworks na tools.
+This part of the Serenity/JS Handbook will help you integrate Serenity/JS with other frameworks and tools.